ZupIT/beagle-docs/content/en/faq.md

 ## Is it possible to make tests in server driven screens?

 Yes!
-Unit tests like instrumented test work the same way on Beagle.
+Unit tests, like instrumented tests, work the same way on Beagle.

 ## Can I use Beagle in an application that already has developed resources?